SKorean curling official leaves sport over abuse suspicions

 SEOUL, South Korea (AP) — A beleaguered South Korean curling official says he and his family will leave the sport for good as the government investigates their alleged abusive treatment of the “Garlic Girls,” the country’s hugely popular Olympic silver medalists.

 Former Korean Curling Federation vice-president Kim Kyung-doo said Tuesday he offers a “sincere apology” to the athletes and also for causing “great disappointment” to the public.

-But while admitting to verbal abuse, Kim has denied more serious accusations such as holding back prize money from the team.
+Kim admitted to accusations that he verbally abused members of the team, saying he had been “unskilled” in expression.
+However, Kim has been denying more serious accusations, including holding back donations and prize money from the team.
+Kim’s statement was sent to reporters hours before the Sports Ministry decided to extend its inquiry into the allegations by two weeks until Dec.
+21 to look deeper into the suspicion of financial wrongdoings.

-The five-member women’s curling team became an overnight sensation after their improbable silver medal run in February’s Winter Olympics in South Korea.
-Kim and his family had extensive control over the team with his daughter being the head coach and her husband the mixed doubles coach.
+Kim and his family had extensive control over the team with his daughter, Kim Min-jung, being the head coach and her husband the mixed doubles coach.

 Most Read Nation & World Stories